Clark Olofsson: Name and country change, convicted of drug smuggling

 On 10 October 1991, Olofsson was released, changed his name to Daniel Demuynck, and moved to the Belgian countryside, 80 km outside Brussels.
 In July 1996, Olofsson was arrested outside a bank in Oslo when the police thought he was preparing a robbery.
 He was released after 24 hours.
-On a stormy November night, he was rescued by the sea rescue helicopter off the coast of Halland after his wooden boat was smashed against the rocks.
+On a stormy November night, he was rescued by a sea rescue helicopter off the coast of Halland after his wooden boat was smashed against the rocks.
 A few weeks later, he was taken into custody for drunk driving in Stockholm.
 On 15 April 1998, he was arrested in Tenerife as the head of drug smuggling after being wanted internationally via Interpol for several months.
 He was extradited to Denmark and after a high-profile trial in Frederikssund, he was sentenced in 1999 to fourteen years in prison for smuggling 49 kilos of amphetamine into Denmark.
 It was then the most severe punishment for drug offenses ever handed out in Danish legal history.
 While in Denmark, he was held in the isolation ward at Vestre Prison in Copenhagen.
 He was released on parole on 9 May 2005.